CalvinNolan/Group-17-SMART-GH-Android/README.md

 Begin by following the instructions to install and run the SMART-GH Web-application here: https://github.com/DIVERSIFY-project/SMART-GH/blob/master/docs/How-to-install-SMART-GH

-We recommend you use Android Studio (At least 1.1.0) to install and run project.
+We recommend you use Android Studio (At least 1.1.0) to install and run project in.

 Clone this repo into a new project and the application should install and run without any problems.
 Use a Virtual Device supporting at least Android 5.0.